Topics on this page

 - After deployment: Continuous compliance allows you to intermittently scan your containers after they are deployed.

 - At runtime: Runtime security provides visibility into any container activity that violates a customizable set of rules.

 Container image scanning

-Container image scanning (performed by Deep Security Smart Check) enables you to scan container images as part of your development pipeline, and to perform ongoing scans of images in your registries so that developers can detect and fix security issues early in the container image lifecycle.
-With container image scanning, DevOps teams can continuously deliver production-ready applications and meet the needs of the business, without impacting build cycles.
+Container image scanning (performed by Trend Micro Smart Check) enables you to scan container images as part of your development pipeline and to perform ongoing scans of images in your registries so that developers can detect and fix security issues early in the container image lifecycle.
+With container image scanning, DevOps teams can continuously deliver production-ready applications and meet the needs of your business, without impacting build cycles.